frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 Faithfulness means that we live by that faith.

-There might be moments when we don\'t see the way forward very clearly, but we say to Our Lord, 'Well, Lord, I launch out into the deep.
+There might be moments when we don't see the way forward very clearly, but we say to Our Lord, 'Well, Lord, I launch out into the deep.
 I live my faith in this particular moment, putting one foot in front of the other, asking you to help me to see what I should do next.'

 "Guided by faith," Blessed Álvaro says, "St. Josemaría undertook ventures which exceeded any kind of human strength."